Five different directions for an engineering career

 Computer and software engineer

 If you have a passion for working on computers and designing hardware and software, then computer engineering may be for you.
 Most engineers will specialise in either the hardware, the physical parts of the computer, or the software, the programs the computer runs.
+The average salary in the U.K. is currently showing as £35,000 whereas in the U.S. the average salary of a software engineer is currently $100,000.
 As computer technology advances and we become ever more reliant on computers, this field is in constant high demand.

 Maybe you were more interested in chemistry than shop class, then a chemical engineering field may be just the thing for you.
 Chemical engineers study how different materials work together, often at the atomic level.
 They are usually employed in research-related fields, working to develop new materials for all sorts of industries and applications.
 This field is increasingly focused on the small as we push the boundaries of nanotechnology, microelectronics and energy storage.